 - Restart your device: When did you restart your phone?
 Exactly!
 It’s a good idea to close all open apps and perform a restart once in a while.
 That can solve a lot of issues, including those relating to Wi-Fi (and cellular) connection.

 - Update your device to the latest OS version and patches: This is especially true with incremental updates, which tend to include the latest drivers.
 The update process will also restart your device, by the way.

 - Reset the network setting: This will erase all saved Wi-Fi networks, and you will need to enter them again.
 However, it also removes all incorrect settings that might cause connection issues.
-You can find the Wi-Fi or Network reset in the General Settings area of the device, or you can just search for it.
+You can find the Wi-Fi or Network reset in the device’s General Settings area, or you can search for it.

-- Reset the device to default: This will erase everything you have on the device so make a backup first.
-This drastic step helps refresh your equipment and make it work like new, at its optimal state, which includes the best possible support for Wi-Fi.
+- Reset the device to default: This will erase everything you have on the device, so make a backup first.
+This drastic step helps refresh your equipment and make it work like new, at its optimal state, including the best possible Wi-Fi support.

 Wi-Fi is a lot more complicated than wired networking.
 For one, it’s invisible.
 You can’t see the things that can cause interruptions in the radio waves.
 So knowing what has gone wrong could be a challenge.

-That said, proper hardware setup on the router side, and the latest software drivers on the clients’ side are the must for a well-performing wireless network.
-Other than that, make sure you pick the best channel given your situation and use a simple SSID.
+That said, proper hardware setup on the router and using clients with the latest software are the key to a well-performing wireless network.
+Besides that, make sure you pick the best setting for your particular situation and environment — you’re already there.

 Most importantly, don’t expect magic!
 Take some time and appreciate how the technology has worked for you.
 A little Wi-Fi dropping and disconnection here and there is a small price to pay for so much gain you’ve been getting out of it.